-ARCA is honored to present for its bluegrass loving audience, up close and personal in Lincoln Hall, Bluegrass Legend and four time IBMA Vocalist of the Year including in both 2023 and 2024, Legendary Danny Paisley, and his band, The Southern Grass, on Saturday, September 27 at 7:30 PM in Foxburg’s Lincoln Hall.
+ARCA is honored to present for its bluegrass loving audience as he is Celebrating 50 YEARS, Bluegrass Legend and four time IBMA Vocalist of the Year and the reigning 2024 IBMA Vocalist of the Year, the Legendary DANNY PAISLEY, and his band, The Southern Grass, on Saturday, September 27 at 7:30 PM in Foxburg’s Lincoln Hall.

 This native Pennsylvanian is carrying on a legacy set forth over six decades ago by his father with the combination of instrumentation and vocals that convey the energy and emotion of classic bluegrass and country music.
 Danny’s voice combines his powerful range and soulful blues with a sound like no one else in bluegrass today.

-Don’t miss this opportunity to experience this legendary bluegrass vocalist and his band right here in the beautiful Allegheny River Valley.
+Don’t miss this opportunity to experience this legendary bluegrass vocalist and his band right here in the beautiful Allegheny River Valley – after making their GRAND OLE OPRY debut in April of this year.

 To reserve call 724-659-3153 you may pay by cash or check at the door as a courtesy to our audience members.
 If for any reason you cannot attend, please call to cancel your reservation.